AdobeDocs/analytics-platform.en/help/report-builder/select-data-view.md

 To select a data view from a cell, first build a data block and assign multiple data views to a cell outside of your data block.
 Then, use the data view from cell panel to refresh your data blocks from different data views.

 1. Create a data block.
+   For information about creating a data block, see [Create a Data Block](/help/report-builder/create-a-data-block.md).

-1. Click the from cell icon.
+1. Click the *cell icon* in the *Data views* section.

    ![Cell icon](/help/report-builder/assets/cell-icon.png)